Hibbertia spanantha: Taxonomy

 Hibbertia spanantha was first formally described in 2015 by Hellmut R. Toelken and A.F.
-Robinson in the Journal of the Adelaide Botanic Gardens from specimens Robinson colected in South Turramurra in 2012.
+Robinson in the Journal of the Adelaide Botanic Gardens from specimens Robinson collected in South Turramurra in 2012.
 The specific epithet (spanantha) means "few-flowered" and the common name honours Julian Poulton who inspired Robinson to become an ecologist.

 Distribution and habitat

 Julian's hibbertia is presently only known from near Lucas Heights and Glenorie but has been recorded in other parts of the Lane Cove River catchment and grows in the understorey of grassy forest.

 Conservation status

 This hibbertia is listed as "critically endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and the New South Wales Government Biodiversity Conservation Act 2016.
 The main threats to the species include its small population size and limited distribution, trampling and inappropriate fire regimes.

 Efforts have been made to translocate the species.
 Plants have been propagated from cuttings since no seeds were available, and in autumn 2015, plants were grown near the parent plants in Sydney Turpentine-Ironbark Forest.
 The translocated plants produced flowers or flower buds, but by 2016, all had died.